WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/placeholders.md

 ## Multiple placeholders

 When there are two or more placeholders in code examples, commands, or other text, use the following formatting:
-- Write a descriptive list of all the placeholder variables used in the respective in code examples, commands, or other text.
+- Write a descriptive list of all the placeholder variables used in the respective code example, command, or other text, after the code content.
 - Explain what each placeholder variable represents.
 - Introduce the placeholder description list with *Replace the following:*
-- List all the placeholder variables in the order in which they appear in the code examples, commands, or other text.
+- List all the placeholder variables in the order in which they appear in the code example, command, or other text.
-- Provide a description for each placeholder.
+- Provide a description for each placeholder variable.
 - Tag each placeholder with `<code><var>` elements, followed by a colon and lowercase letter as follows:
   ```html
   <li><code><var>POST_ID</var></code>: description</li>